gregsgit/drupal_git_tools/README.md

 *   git commit -a -m 'updated core to x.nn'
 *   git checkout master
 *   git merge core-updates
+*   git push
+    * note that if your post-receive hook does a checkout, that may mess up your permissions.
 * chmod -R 755 ~/public_html

 # Updating a module